rogerio-calixto/terraform-aws-ansible/README.md

 # terraform-aws-ansible
-Creates instances with management by ansible
+Creates instances (manager and clients) for experimentation using ansible

 # Instruction: